-An Emergency Medicine physician, Dr. DeBlieux served as UMC’s Chief Medical Officer for three years and previously served as the hospital’s Associate Medical Director and Director of Patient Safety and Quality.
+An Emergency Medicine physician, Dr. DeBlieux served as University Medical Center’s Chief Medical Officer for three years and previously served as the hospital’s Associate Medical Director and Director of Patient Safety and Quality.
 He is a Clinical Professor of Medicine at LSU Health New Orleans and Clinical Professor of Surgery at Tulane University.
 In 2005, he cared for patients, visitors and employees throughout Hurricane Katrina at Charity Hospital and led LSU Health Sciences Center’s Emergency Medical Services in the period of recovery thereafter.
 In 2017, he was named the recipient of the New Orleans Legends Award based on his community service and leadership.

 “In each role that he plays – whether it’s doctor, teacher or administrator– Dr. DeBlieux is always about the patient,” Masterton said.
 “This new role gives him more time and responsibility to do what he is best at and most passionate about, and it has a number of benefits for our patients and hospital.”